Akilah Hughes: Hosting

+Film

+Hughes made her feature film acting debut in 2023's Me, Myself & the Void, starring alongside a cast including Jack DeSena and Kelly Marie Tran, in the film directed by Tim Hautekiet.

 Personal life

 Hughes was diagnosed with benign liver tumors in 2015, an illness for which she had surgery in July 2016.
 Using the crowdfunding website GoFundMe, she raised nearly $40,000, which covered 60% of the costs related to her surgery.